 What Are The Pros and Cons of Pick to Light Systems?

 PTL users gain speed, accuracy and efficiency compared to paper-based picking processes.
-PTL is usually more efficient and productive that RF-based picking, but RF picking is still typically more accurate.
+PTL is usually more efficient and productive than RF-based picking, but RF picking is still typically more accurate.
 Other advantages include:

 - Easy to use and train– Training associates in a paper or RF-based picking system may take several hours or days.
 With a PTL system, associates will not need a detailed knowledge of the warehouse and product slots.
 Therefore, training is reduced significantly.

-- Improved Productivity– Light systems reduce the time per click by eliminating the need to read pick instructions on paper or RF screen, and also save time scanning the pick face for the correct location.
+- Improved productivity– Light systems reduce the time per pick by eliminating the need to read pick instructions on paper or RF screen, and also save time scanning the pick face for the correct location.

 - Added visibility– Light directed solutions can provide WMS or other host systems with additional visibility and data into picking rates compared to paper based picking.

 On the other hand, pick to light systems have some disadvantages:

 - Throughput and scalability – Most light-directed systems can have only one person in a work zone at a time, which reduces potential throughput.
 In addition, since the lights are wired to the shelving location, it can be expensive and time consuming to expand or modify a pick to light system.